DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Match the circuit with the diagram provided
+Match the circuit with the diagram provided.

 ## Observed Behavior